Superman: Jerry Siegel and Joe Shuster

 DC Comics rehired Jerry Siegel as a writer in 1959.

 In 1965, Siegel and Shuster attempted to regain rights to Superman using the renewal option in the Copyright Act of 1909, but the court ruled Siegel and Shuster had transferred the renewal rights to DC Comics in 1938.
 Siegel and Shuster appealed, but the appeals court upheld this decision.
-DC Comics fired Siegel when he filed this second lawsuit.
+DC Comics fired Siegel once again, when he filed this second lawsuit.

-In 1975, Siegel and a number of other comic book writers and artists launched a public campaign for better compensation and treatment of comic creators.
+In 1975, Siegel and several other comic book writers and artists launched a public campaign for better compensation and treatment of comic creators.
 Warner Brothers agreed to give Siegel and Shuster a yearly stipend, full medical benefits, and credit their names in all future Superman productions in exchange for never contesting ownership of Superman.
 Siegel and Shuster upheld this bargain.

 Shuster died in 1992.
 DC Comics offered Shuster's heirs a stipend in exchange for never challenging ownership of Superman, which they accepted for some years.

 Siegel died in 1996.
 His heirs attempted to take the rights to Superman using the termination provision of the Copyright Act of 1976.
 DC Comics negotiated an agreement wherein it would pay the Siegel heirs several million dollars and a yearly stipend of $500,000 in exchange for permanently granting DC the rights to Superman.
 DC Comics also agreed to insert the line "By Special Arrangement with the Jerry Siegel Family" in all future Superman productions.
 The Siegels accepted DC's offer in an October 2001 letter.